-It is not unusual for someone, from within a firm or industry, to make partner on the strength of a relationship or key account that they bring with them.
-In fact, I was only talking last week with a lawyer who is building a business case based on her relationships after a secondment with a large telecoms company.
+It is not unusual for someone from within a firm or industry to make partner, on the strength of a relationship or key account that they bring with them.
+I once worked with a lawyer who is building a Business Case for Partnership based on her relationships after a secondment with a large telecoms company.
 If you are a General Counsel or CFO/Finance Director in a large corporate, this could be worth many hundreds of thousands of pounds to a supplier to that firm.
-Particularly if the supplier is struggling to really break into your current employer.
+Particularly if the firm is struggling to really break into your current employer.
 Getting an employee to ‘go native’ or entice a client over to the other side is a great way for a firm to gain a stronghold in a key account.
 Why do you think so many firms fund their employees secondments within industry?

 What do they NEED to buy?

 Hiring someone from industry, who may or may not have a track record of selling services, is always a gamble for a firm.
 Every firm knows it will take time to build up your client portfolio.
 If they can’t charge you out during this time, you become a very expensive overhead.
 Therefore, take your time to understand your firm’s strategy.
 Why do they want you?
 Or why has a vacancy arisen?
 The more aligned your expertise – technical and sector – to the firm’s future strategy, the stronger the likelihood that you and your potential firm will prosper if you join them.